When we pull harvest from the garden, week after week, we are taking from the garden ecosystem. We are taking from the soil.

 That means compost, it means mulch, it means worm castings, it means doing all the things that cultivate rich, alive, healthy organic garden soil.

-Here are some resources we mentioned during the Jan 10 class:
+Here are some resources we mentioned during my soil-building garden classes:

 “Feed your soil.
 Your soil feeds your plants, and your plants feed you.” (paraphrasing John Jeavons)